tunjiNg01/kotlin-core/README.md

 ```
 ### Declaring extensions as members﻿
 You can declare extensions for one class inside another class.
 Inside such an extension, there are multiple implicit receivers - objects whose members can be accessed without a qualifier.
 An instance of a class in which the extension is declared is called a dispatch receiver, and an instance of the receiver type of the extension method is called an extension receiver.

+# Functional (SAM) interfaces ??

+# Vissibility identify
+The visibility identifier allows us to control where class, method, and properties can be used, these are the visibility identifiers in Kotlin private, public, protected, and internal, When we override a method or property without indicating the visibility identifier it inherits the initial identifier.

+- private means that the member is visible inside this class only (including all its members).

+- protected means that the member has the same visibility as one marked as private, but that it is also visible in subclasses.

+- internal means that any client inside this module who sees the declaring class sees its internal members.

+- public means that any client who sees the declaring class sees its public members.